Writing

 ‘Now look at this coral here,’ said Daniel, leaning over a tank and pointing to a bulbous coral that undulated beneath the water.
 ‘The scientific name for this coral is Dendrogyra cylindrus—you probably know it as ‘Pillar coral,’ he said without much confidence.

-‘Pillow coral,’ said the woman, enunciating carefully and nodding her head.
+‘Pillow coral,’ said the woman, enunciating carefully and nodding her head with a sage expression.

 ‘Pillar,’ repeated Daniel.

 ‘Of course,’ she said.
 ‘I knew that.’
-She laughed, a cackle that she tried to correct halfway through into something more melodic.
+She laughed, a cackle that she tried to calibrate halfway through.
 Daniel thought it was a smoker’s laugh.

 ‘See the waving polyps?
 He’s hungry,’ said Daniel, pointing.